 Real estate Facebook groups are an amazing tool to help farm your neighborhood and connect with your network on a more intimate level.
 Your goal is to build an online community with local members, serve those members by sharing valuable information, and position yourself as the neighborhood expert.
 You can share your local expertise, like recommendations, personal stories, neighborhood news, community events, and more.
 As your real estate Facebook group grows, it will evolve into one of your primary tools for generating referral leads.

-9. You're Following Up With Comments or Messages
+9. You're Not Following Up With Comments or Messages

 As an agent, your clients and leads value simple communication channels and a quick response - Facebook allows you to do both.
 Facebook users can message you directly, and you can access the message and follow up anywhere and anytime.
 The quicker your reply, the more likely they will hire you as their agent.